gariepyz/NN-Decomposition-For-Empirically-Derived-Insight/README.md

 1: 'Neural_Net_Decomposition_Method'is a notebook outlining how to train a basic NN model with TF, extract internal weights, and perform a NN decomposition outlined in the publication.

-2: 'Sample_data_visualization' is a notebook providing basic data visualization for the figures provided in the publication.
+2: 'Visualization_and_exploration_of_Dataset' is a notebook providing data visualization for the figures provided in the publication.

 3: 'helpers.py' is a python file with a classes for feature embedding and the NN decomposition.